fenago/tableau-intermediate/lab-guides/md/Lab_6.md

-In this recipe, we created a parameter to allow our users to choose an input value; in this case, it is which dimension to use.
+In this lab, we created a parameter to allow our users to choose an input value; in this case, it is which dimension to use.
 Then, we created a calculated field that utilizes parameter to switch between dimensions, and we used that calculated field in the visualization.
 When the user changes the parameter value,